 At Correct Capital Wealth Management, our Clayton, MO financial planners and retirement consultants help companies of all sizes offer customized and successful 401(k) plans.
-We do most of the work for you while you focus on making your business flourish.
-Call Correct Capital today at 314-930-401(k) or contact us online to learn more about establishing a 401(k) for your small business in Clayton, MO.
+We do most of the work for you, so you can spend your energy on growing your business while we focus on growing your and your employees' savings.
+Speak to a Correct Capital team member today at 314-930-401(k) or contact us online to get started with setting up a 401(k) for your small business in Clayton, MO.

-Setting up and operating a 401(k) for a small business in Clayton, MO has numerous benefits, for employers, your employees, and your business goals alike:
+Establishing and maintaining a 401(k) for a small business in Clayton, MO has numerous benefits, for you, your employees, and your business's bottom line:

-- Attract and retain great employees — Offering retirement plans is an essential asset for recruiting and keeping accomplished talent, particularly if many Clayton, MO companies are hiring for the same position.
-One survey says 401(k) plans are the most important financial benefit to employees, and offering one can help differentiate your business from competitors, especially if you offer 401(k)s to rank-and-file employees as well.
+- recruit and retain top talent — Offering retirement plans can be a valuable asset for recruiting and keeping top talent, particularly if many Clayton, MO companies are advertising for the same position.
+Some employees will even quit their job over a 401(k), and offering one can help differentiate your business from competitors, especially if they are offered to people beyond the highest ranking employees.

-- Tax deductions — Both employers and employees can reduce their tax liability with a 401(k) plan.
-Matching contributions employers make are tax deductible to the extent that the contributions are not more than the yearly corporate tax deduction limit on employer contributions, as laid out in section 404 of the Internal Revenue Code.
-The federal government also offers tax credits for first-time 401(k) plans and offering automatic enrollment.
+- Tax benefits — Both employers and employees can reduce their tax liability with a 401(k) plan.
+Matching contributions from employers are tax deductible up to the yearly corporate tax deduction limit on employer contributions, as defined in section 404 of the Internal Revenue Code.
+There are also several tax credits when companies first establish a 401(k) plan, and if the employer offers automatic enrollment.
 Employee contributions reduce their taxable income and their contributions grow tax free.

 - Increased employee retirement savings — A retirement account allows employees to save for retirement through automatic contributions deducted from their paychecks.
-Greater financial security ultimately leads to more productivity.
+Greater financial security eventually leads to a more productive workforce.

-- Reduced liability — Employers owe a fiduciary responsibility to their employees when they offer retirement plans, which involves a wide range of investment comprehension and obligations.
-If you work with an ERISA 3(38) Fiduciary provider to set up and operate your small business's 401(k), most of that liability will go to them.
+- Reduced liability — Employers assume a fiduciary duty to their employees when they offer retirement plans, which involves a a deep level of investment comprehension and responsibilities.
+If you work with an ERISA 3(38) Fiduciary provider to establish and manage your small business's 401(k), most of that liability will go to them.

-- Ease of administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll take care of the vast majority of employee education, compliance, and administrative responsibilities on your behalf, so you can benefit from the rewards of offering a plan without much nuisance.
-In addition, advisors can help with 401(k) payroll integration for further simplicity.
-If an employee moves to a new company, they can effortlessly perform a 401(k) rollover to a new retirement account without much hassle to you.
+- Simple administration — When you parter with a 3(16) administrator to administer your small business 401(k) plan, they'll handle the vast majority of employee education, compliance, and administrative responsibilities on your behalf, so you can benefit from the rewards of offering a plan without putting in too much work yourself.
+In addition, advisors can help integrate contributions with your payroll system for further simplicity.
+If an employee moves to a new company, they can easily perform a 401(k) rollover to a new retirement account without you having to do much work.

-In any 401(k) plan, employees can put funds into the account through money taken out of their paychecks.
-Most 401(k)s have a wide range of investments that may include mutual funds, index funds, bonds, and company stock.
-Employers can employers can deposit an equal amount as their employees as an additional perk to employees.
-Most 401(k) plans must adhere to stringent nondiscrimination requirements, and undergo yearly tests to ensure they remain compliant.
-The IRS sets contribution limits each year; in 2023 the limit is $22,500, unless you are 50 or older, in which case you can deposit an additional $7,500 as a catch-up contribution.
+In any 401(k) plan, employees can put savings into the account through money taken out of their paychecks.
+Most 401(k)s have a diversity of investments that may include mutual funds, index funds, bonds, and company stock.
+Employers can make matching contributions as an additional perk to employees.
+Most 401(k) plans must meet strict nondiscrimination requirements, and are subject to yearly tests to ensure the plan doesn't favor highly compensated employees.
+The IRS sets contribution limits each year; in 2023 the limit is $22,500, unless you turn 50 or older this year, in which case you can contribute an additional $7,500 as a catch-up contribution.

-Clayton, MO employers with multiple employees have a few different considerations to make when setting up their 401(k) plan:
+Clayton, MO businesses with multiple employees have a few different options in how they set up their 401(k) plan:

-- Traditional vs. Roth 401(k) Deferrals — The main difference between traditional and Roth deferrals is when your employees pay taxes on their contributions.
-With a traditional deferral, contributions are tax-deferred, meaning the money is deposited before taxes are taken out, lowering an employee's taxable income.
+- Traditional vs. Roth 401(k) Deferrals — The key difference between traditional and Roth deferrals is when your employees pay taxes on their contributions.
+With a traditional deferral, contributions are tax-deferred, meaning it is pre-tax money, and the employee can then deduct the amount contributed from their taxable income.
 Taxes are paid when the money is withdrawn.

-With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and there are no taxes when the money's withdrawn, so long as the plan participant has been contributing for at least five years and is 59-½ years old when the money is taken out.
+With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and there are no taxes when the money's withdrawn, as long as the plan participant has had the account for five years and is 59-½ years old when the withdrawal is made.
 Roth 401(k)s are becoming more popular as they reduce tax liability in retirement.

 - Safe Harbor Provision — If you opt for this provision, as an employer you would be required to make contributions that are fully vested when made.
-There are four ways in which an employer can contribute:
+To meet Safe Harbor requirements, you have four possible ways to contribute:

-- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, whether or not the employee chooses to themselves.
+- In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, whether or not the employee decides to themselves.

 - With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.